2008MT/3D-Efficient-Frontier-Portfolio-Visualization-NVDA-VOO-ARU-SGLN-/README.md

 ## Results and Analysis

+**We get data for 2435 trading days, or a time period spanning from late November or early December 2015 to late July 2025.**

 ### Asset Performance Statistics (Annualized)

 | Asset | Expected Return | Volatility | Sharpe Ratio |